-Entities are responsible for tracking their annual expenditure on off-panel labour hire services to stay within the allowance.
 Finance may seek confirmation of compliance at the end of each financial year.
-In assessing compliance with the five per cent off-panel allowance, Finance will consider data sources such as AusTender reporting, and panel operational reporting provided to Finance from service providers.
+In assessing compliance with the five per cent off-panel allowances, Finance will consider data sources such as AusTender reporting, annual reports and panel operational reporting provided to Finance from service providers.

-Entities must manage their own off-panel procurements and comply with the Commonwealth Procurement Rules (CPRs).
+Entities must manage their own off-panel procurements, and comply with the Commonwealth Procurement Rules (CPRs).